johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

-When Angular creates the `HeroesBaseComponent`, it also creates a new instance of `HeroService` that is visible only to the component and its children, if any.
+When Bangular creates the `HeroesBaseComponent`, it also creates a new instance of `HeroService` that is visible only to the component and its children, if any.

 You could also provide the `HeroService` to a *different* component elsewhere in the application.